 - Once the customer has been verified, the issuer approves payment if the customer has sufficient available funds.

-With 3-D Secure, customers can be sure that their credit card information is not being used to make unauthorized purchases and merchants and credit card companies can forgo the time-consuming and economic burden of fraudulent purchases.
+With 3-D Secure, customers can be sure that their credit card information is not being used to make unauthorized purchases.
+Merchants and credit card companies can forgo the time-consuming and economic burden of fraudulent purchases.
 Creating a safer environment for online shopping is a win-win for everyone involved.

 3-D Secure 2.0: more accessible and safer